Gobi Manchurian Recipe | Cauliflower Manchurian

 Preparation

-- Heat up the oil for deep frying on a medium heat.
+• Heat up the oil for deep frying on a medium heat.

-- Meanwhile make the batter by adding cornstarch, all-purpose flour, red chilli powder, black pepper and salt to a mixing bowl.
+• Meanwhile make the batter by adding cornstarch, all-purpose flour, red chilli powder, black pepper and salt to a mixing bowl.

-- Mix and add water little by little as needed and make a free flowing lump free batter.
+• Mix and add water little by little as needed and make a free flowing lump-free batter.
 The consistency has to be medium and not too thick or very runny.
 Adjust salt as needed by tasting the batter. (check video)

 Fry Cauliflower

-- Pick up each cauliflower floret with a spoon or fingers & gently drop them one by one to the hot oil.
+• Pick up each cauliflower floret with a spoon or fingers & gently drop them one by one to the hot oil.
 The flame has to be medium initially and should be increased slightly as more gobi is added.
-Reduce the flame to medium and fry until the florets turn golden and crisp.
-Keep stirring in between for even frying.
+Avoid disturbing/ stirring them for 1 to 2 minutes, as the coating can easily turn messy.

-- For extra crisp gobi manchurian, you can also refry the once fried gobi again in oil.
+• For extra crisp gobi manchurian, you can also refry the once fried gobi again in oil.
 I usually do not do it as frying them once is good enough to get very good crisp manchurian with this recipe.

 How to Make Gobi Manchurian

-- When the oil turns hot, add garlic, ginger and green chilies.
+• Heat oil in a wide pan or wok.
+Add garlic, ginger and green chilies.
 Saute for a minute or two.

-- Add the fried cauliflower and stir gently to coat the gobi well with the manchurian sauce.
+• Allow the sauce to cool for 1 to 2 mins.
+Add the fried cauliflower and stir gently to coat well with the manchurian sauce.

-- Serve immediately as a appetizer or as a side with noodles or fried rice.
+• Garnish gobi manchurian with spring onion greens.
+Serve immediately as a appetizer or as a side with noodles or fried rice.

 Notes

-- Red chilli sauce is a sweet, hot and slightly tangy sauce.
+• Red chilli sauce is a sweet, hot and slightly tangy sauce.
 If you do not have it, use 1 to 2 tsps of any hot sauce along with tomato ketchup.
 Adjust the sugar as well.

 To make gobi manchurian semi-dry

-- Double the amount of soya sauce, chilli sauce, sugar, vinegar and tomato sauce (ketchup).
+1. Double the amount of soya sauce, chilli sauce, sugar, vinegar and tomato sauce (ketchup).
 Use red chilli powder as required.
 I double it.

-- Mix 1 tsp corn flour with half cup water.
+2. Mix 1 tsp corn flour with half cup water.
 Stir in to the bubbling sauces.
 Taste and adjust the sweet, spice & tang.

 To make gobi manchurian gravy

-- Triple the amount of soya sauce, chilli sauce, sugar, vinegar & tomato sauce (ketchup).
+1. Triple the amount of soya sauce, chilli sauce, sugar, vinegar & tomato sauce (ketchup).
 I triple the red chilli powder as well for this.
 But if you want it less spicy then you may just double it.

-- Mix ¾ tbsp corn flour with 1 cup of water and stir in to the bubbling sauces.
+2. Mix ¾ tbsp corn flour with 1 cup of water and stir in to the bubbling sauces.
 Taste the sauce when it thickens and adjust the sweet, spice & tang.

-- Please adjust the amount of chilli powder as needed.
+1. Please adjust the amount of chilli powder as needed.
 I use a low heat chilli powder.
 Some readers mentioned it turned out too spicy for them.
 You can totally skip the chilli powder in the seasoning as it is used only for color.

-- Since cauliflower is fried for long time, for health reasons discard the used oil and do not reuse it.
+2. Since cauliflower is fried for long time, for health reasons discard the used oil and do not reuse it.

-- Instead of frying you can also bake the cauliflower.
+3. Instead of frying you can also bake the cauliflower.
 Rinse and drain the florets.
 Toss the moist florets in spices first and then in 2 to 4 tbsps flour.
 Dust off the excess flour and place them in a greased tray.
 Ensure the cauliflower is moist otherwise the dry ingredients will not coat them well.
 You may check the details on this post – Baked gobi 65

 Alternative quantities provided in the recipe card are for 1x only, original recipe.